 | | |

-This rustic DIY wood sign reminds me of home.
+This rustic wood Christmas sign is easier to make than you think, it’s a perfect touch to a rustic Christmas living room mantel and it would make a beautiful handmade gift.
+This rustic Christmas sign reminds me of home.
 I grew up surrounded by large snow covered forests of trees that would brighten the long winter nights.
-Although bright, cheerful and beautiful it was anything but warm.
-Having this DIY wooden sign for Christmas and winter is a special way to add some cozy rustic vibes to your holiday home, and its so much warmer.
+Although bright, cheerful, and beautiful a Canadian winter forest it was anything but warm.
+Having this rustic wood sign for Christmas and winter is a special way to add some cozy rustic vibes to your holiday season, and it’s so much warmer than the actual thing.
+This Christmas or winter sign can easily work for both seasons.

 A large rustic diy wood sign in dark walnut stain with a gorgeous white forest silhouette.